 - a) The mode chosen in a given situation depends on the deputy's tactical evaluation and threat assessment.
 Note that the same tactic may, depending on the circumstances and the purpose for which it is used, fall into more than one mode.
-Whether or not a deputy's use of force is objectively reasonable will be evaluated by taking into consideration the severity of the alleged offense, whether the subject posed an imminent threat to the safety of others, and whether the subject is actively resisting or attempting to evade arrest by flight. - b) These five fundamental principles apply to a deputy's use of force: - (1) The purpose for use of force is to gain control in pursuit of a legitimate law enforcement objective.
+Whether or not a deputy's use of force is objectively reasonable will be evaluated by taking into consideration the severity of the alleged offense, whether the subject posed an imminent threat to the safety of others, and whether the subject is actively resisting or attempting to evade arrest by flight.
+Intervention options include those techniques recognized in the DAAT system as well as those trained and authorized by the Winnebago County Sheriff's Office. - b) These five fundamental principles apply to a deputy's use of force: - (1) The purpose for use of force is to gain control in pursuit of a legitimate law enforcement objective.
 If verbalization is effective in gaining control, it is always preferable to physical force. - (2) A deputy may initially use the level and degree of force that is reasonably necessary to achieve control.
 A deputy need not escalate step-by-step through the Intervention Options.
 As the situation dictates, a deputy may move from any mode to any other if they reasonably believe that a lower level of force would be ineffective. - (3) At any time, if the level of force being used is not effective to gain control, a deputy may disengage and/or escalate to a higher level of force. - (4) Once a deputy has gained control of a subject, they must reduce the level of force to that needed to maintain control. - (5) Deputies should maintain a position of advantage whenever possible. - c) The below five Modes each serve a different purpose and include different tactics and techniques.

-MODE PURPOSE

-A. Presence To present a visible display of authority
+MODE PURPOSE A. Presence To present a visible display of authority

-B. Dialog To verbally persuade

-To overcome passive resistance, active

-C. Control Alternatives resistance, or their threats

-D. Protective Alternatives To overcome continued resistance, assaultive behavior, or their threats E. Deadly Force To stop the threat
+B. Dialog To verbally persuade C. Control Alternatives To overcome passive resistance, active resistance, or their threats D. Protective Alternatives To overcome continued resistance, assaultive behavior, or their threats E. Deadly Force To stop the threat